BeDiscovER: The Benchmark of Discourse Understanding in the Era of Reasoning Language Models: Understanding on Discourse Lexicons

-In terms of prompting strategy, providing richer background information (\textsc{Def} and \textsc{Def+Exp}) generally improves performance, especially for large reasoning models (>32B).
+Table~\ref{tab:just-otherwise} presents main results of \textit{Just-Manual}, \textit{Just-Subtitle}, and \textit{Otherwise} with BeDiscovER (top) and baselines (middle and bottom parts).
+Regarding prompting strategy, providing richer background information (\textsc{Def} and \textsc{Def+Exp}) generally improves performance, especially for large reasoning models (>32B), but yields only modest gains for non-reasoning models.
+This suggests that reasoning LLMs benefit more from in-context learning, whereas non-reasoning models rely more heavily on internal knowledge.
 This trend holds across both datasets.
 However, for smaller and medium-sized models (small: <4B; medium: 4B–32B), additional context does not always help.
-On the more challenging \textit{Just}–Subtitle and \textit{Otherwise} datasets, excessive contextual information can even degrade performance.
+On the more challenging \textit{Just-Subtitle} and \textit{Otherwise} datasets, excessive contextual information can even degrade performance.
 A relevant phenomenon is noted by \citet{huauxiliary2024}, who show that increased task complexity can widen the demand gap for smaller models with limited parameters and training data, leading to reduced accuracy.
 We also observe a critical model size threshold (>2B parameters), beyond which performance improves sharply—consistent with findings by \citet{sheffield2025just}.
-Compared to baselines, GPT-5-mini with high reasoning effort achieves the best performance, setting new state-of-the-art results on \textit{Just}–Subtitle and \textit{Otherwise}.
+Compared to baselines, GPT-5-mini with high reasoning effort achieves the best performance, setting new state-of-the-art results on \textit{Just–Subtitle} and \textit{Otherwise}.